Summer's Cool for High School Students

 Sustainable development has long been at the heart of the European Union project.
 The EU gives recognition to its economic, social and environmental dimensions that should be tackled together.

 How does the modern financial system work?
 How do new peer-to-peer digital business models fit into it?
-At the end of the week, students will be asked to evaluate the sustainability of one of the existing peer-to-peer digital platforms in financial services and to present their findings to a representative of the financial community.
+At the end of the lab, students will be asked to evaluate the sustainability of one of the existing peer-to-peer digital platforms in financial services and present their findings to a representative of the financial community.

 Doing business is like playing chess.
 In order to beat the competition in your industry you have to foresee what other companies will do and make your move accordingly.
-In this lab students will learn how can an optimal choice be made, in particular for a business organization, while taking into consideration a variety of possible decisions by partners and competitors.
-At the end on the week students will be asked to put themselves in the shoes of a CEO facing an important dilemma and to present their conclusions to a senior representative of the Italian business community.
+In this lab students will learn how an optimal choice can be made, in particular for a business organization, while taking into consideration a variety of possible decisions by partners and competitors.
+At the end on the week students will be asked to put themselves in the shoes of a CEO facing an important dilemma and present their conclusions to a senior representative of the Italian business community.

-In this course we examine the historical origins, role and functions of international organizations and discuss how international organizations make and enforce decisions, then we apply this knowledge to international trade.
+In this lab we examine the historical origins, role and functions of international organizations and discuss how international organizations make and enforce decisions, then we apply this knowledge to international trade.
 We will simulate a negotiation within an international organization: students will be divided in groups and each group will form the diplomatic delegation of a country.

 Students will be asked to think about the product of the future for a prestigious fashion brand and design the best strategy to communicate it.
-A manager from the company will evaluate their output.Course program
+A manager from the company will evaluate their output.

-Learning and Artificial Intelligence
+Learning and Artificial

-Artificial Intelligence makes our lives more efficient everyday and it will push humanity further than we ever dreamed of.
+Artificial Intelligence is a multidisciplinary science that gives us a greater understanding of the world.
+It is speeding up new discoveries across all sciences, from helping mitigate the effects of climate change to improving diagnostic capabilities in healthcare.
+It makes our lives more efficient everyday and it will push humanity further than we ever dreamed of.
 But you need to master the right tools if you want to control where it leads us and generate true innovation.

 This lab will provide you with the skills needed to understand the machine learning tools revolutionizing the social and natural sciences.

 Why do some companies succeed while others fail?
 How does strategy contribute to success?
 What is strategy?
 How do we identify and describe a firm’s strategy?
 This course will equip you with the concepts, tools, and skills required to formulate and implement strategy across a range of business contexts — from a single-business firm to a multiproduct, multinational corporation.
 Our emphasis will be on applying the tools of competitive strategy analysis to real business situations through case studies, examples, and our own experiences.